Britain still likely to refer Murdoch's Sky deal for further scrutiny

 "Having carefully reviewed the party's representations, and in the absence of further proposed undertakings, I am still minded to refer on the media plurality grounds, and still minded not to accept the undertakings in lieu of a referral."

-Bradley said last month she intended to refer the $15 billion deal for deeper investigation after she rejected proposals by Murdoch's Twenty-First Century Fox (FOXA.O) to ensure the independence of Sky's news service.
+Bradley said last month she intended to refer the $15 billion deal for deeper investigation after she rejected proposals by Murdoch's Twenty-First Century Fox to ensure the independence of Sky's news service.

 Reporting by Kylie MacLellan and Paul Sandle; editing by Kate Holton